 Most businesses prefer to hire an analyst who has a keen understanding of the company's business processes and the industry where the organization belongs.
 A company may also find it desirable to have employees who can handle databases and understand information technology-driven business intelligence tools, such data mining, enterprise resource planning (ERP), and online analytical processing (OLAP).
 Having a Master of Business Administration (MBA) degree or being a certified public accountant (CPA) can help a person get this job.
 A seasoned analyst normally has at least five years of experience.

 A business intelligence analyst may be hired from within the organization where he or she is employed.
 Some employers believe that grooming a person who is already exposed to the business processes of the organization and the industry it belongs to will effectively reduce familiarization time.
 He or she may also be hired externally and may come from a business in the same industry as his or her prospective employer.

-According to statistics at Indeed.com, the U.S. average salary for a business intelligence analyst is $81,000 a year as of December 2013, or about 31 percent higher than the average salary for all job postings nationwide.
+According to some statistics I found online, the U.S. average salary for a business intelligence analyst is $81,000 a year as of December 2013, or about 31 percent higher than the average salary for all job postings nationwide.

 So when you're looking at business intelligence data jobs, keep that figure in mind.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!